s76771246/call-canvas-flow/CARA_SETUP.md

 ### Common Issues:

 1. **"JWT token is invalid or expired"**
-   - Generate a new token from Twilio Console
+   - Generate a new token using your local Python script
    - Tokens expire after 24 hours by default

 2. **"Microphone permission denied"**